 Personalities

-Andrea Camilleri and
+Tribute to Andrea Camilleri

-«Ninety-three years, they are so many!
-And I made the director, of theater, of television, of radio.
-I have written more than a hundred novels.
-A character of mine, Montalbano, travels the world happily.
-It could have been enough, wasn’t it?
+«Ninety-three years.
+That’s a lot!
+And I became a director, of theatre, television, and radio.
+I wrote more than a hundred novels.
+A character of mine, Montalbano, happily travels the world.
+That should have been enough, right?
 No, it wasn’t enough.
-Because at ninety years of age, having gone blind, an immense curiosity came to me to understand … no, to understand no!
-It is a wrong verb.
+Because at ninety, having gone blind, an immense curiosity arose in me, to understand… no, ‘understand’ is the wrong verb.
 It cannot be understood.
-But to “guess” what eternity is.
-That eternity that by now I feel so close to me.
-And then I thought that coming here, in this theater, among these truly eternal stones, I would have succeeded in having at least an intuition.You will wonder what I do and what I live.
+But to ‘guess’ what eternity is.
+That eternity, which now feels so close to me.
+And then I thought that coming here, to this theatre, among these truly eternal stones, I would at least have a glimpse of it.
+You may wonder what I do and how I live.
 Well.
-Currently I live in Brooklyn and camp life selling matches and sometimes I make a “comparsata” in cinema.
+Right now, I live in Brooklyn, selling matches as part of a camp life, and sometimes I make a “comparsata” in the cinema.
 But the miracle happened.
-A director (him self n.d.r.) he asked me to do the part of Tiresia.
-And finally, after centuries, person and character have finally been reunited.
-I would like to tell you one more thing.
-I’d like you to see you again.
-Everyone of you.
+A director (myself, by the way) asked me to play the role of Tiresias.
+And finally, after centuries, person and character were reunited.
+One more thing I’d like to say.
+I’d like to see all of you again.
+Every one of you.
 Here, on an evening like this.
 In a hundred years».

 You might also like